concord-consortium/quantity-playground/diagram-view/README.md

-#### Using yalc to test this is CLUE
+#### Using yalc to test the diagram-view in CLUE

 [yalc](https://www.npmjs.com/package/yalc) provides an alternative to `npm link`.
 It acts as a very simple local repository for locally developed packages that can be shared across a local environment.
 It provides a better workflow than `npm | yarn link` for package authors.
 There are scripts in package.json to make this easier.

 To publish an in-development version of the diagram-view library, in this diagram-view directory run:
 ```